semaphoreci/semaphore/docs/docs/getting-started/guided-tour.md

 Welcome 👋 Thank you for trying out Semaphore.

-**What is Semaphore?**

-Semaphore is a cloud-based [Continuous Integration](https://semaphoreci.com/continuous-integration) (CI) platform that's fast, easy to use, and incredibly scalable.

 This 20-minute tutorial will give you 80% of the time needed to use Semaphore effectively.
 No strings attached.
 No credit card is required.
 This is our promise.

 **What will you learn?**